Assignments in Moodle allow you to collect and evaluate student work. Managing student work using an Assignment activity gives you these benefits:

 - Configure the Assignment activity

-For details on the settings involved in configuring an assignment, see Add an Assignment Activity in Moodle.
+For details on the settings involved in configuring an Assignment activity, see Add an Assignment Activity in Moodle.

 You can set a start date, due date, and cut-off date for submissions; allow or prevent resubmission; and configure an Assignment activity for Groups.
 When working with groups, you can have each student in a group submit individually (see Assign an Activity to a Group or Grouping in Moodle), or have a group of students make a single submission (see Configure & Grade Group Assignments in Moodle).